redbadger/rpi-wasmcloud-demo/README.md

 In this example, the lattice is made of three [wasmcloud](https://wasmcloud.dev/) nodes, one on the Mac and one on each Pi.
 However it would work just as well with one Pi, simply collapse `pi_01` and `pi_02` together as you go.

-The Mac node hosts the wasmcloud [HTTP Server provider](https://github.com/wasmCloud/capability-providers) that forwards incoming requests to our sandboxed [WASM](https://webassembly.org/) actor, which can run on any node, but in the diagram runs on `pi_02`.
-(The [start script](./scripts/start.sh) actually asks for 2 instances of the actor — one will be scheduled on each Pi node — and each actor instance logs a unique uuid so we can see in the host logs how requests are load balanced between the 2 actors.)
+The Mac node hosts the wasmcloud [HTTP Server provider](https://github.com/wasmCloud/capability-providers) that forwards incoming requests to our sandboxed [WASM](https://webassembly.org/) actor, which can run on any node, but in this demo runs on `pi_02`.

 The Mac node also hosts the wasmcloud [Logging provider](https://github.com/wasmCloud/capability-providers), which the actor uses to log to `stdout`.